-It was a number of years ago, but I will never forget the terror of not being able to breathe.
-I think my experience with asthma was the reason why I decided to become a CRE and work with asthma patients.

-It's like I'm drowning.
+- forget the terror of not being able to breathe.
+I think my experience with asthma was the reason why I decided to become a CRE and work with asthma patients. - 66 It's like I'm drowning.
 Fighting for air.
-Panic sets in.

-Sometimes not being able to breathe is just too scary for a child to endure.

-C The terror of a sudden attack haunts me, the feeling of disappearing from life leaving my 4 children behind, terrifies me.
+Panic sets in. - Sometimes not being able to breathe is just too scary for a child to endure. - The terror of a sudden attack haunts me, the feeling of disappearing from life leaving my 4 children behind, terrifies me.

-Quality of Life Lack of Participation/ Avoidance
+Quality of Life

+Lack of Participation/ Avoidance